-There have been 12 DPAs since their introduction in 2014.
-Of these, nine have involved offences involving bribery and corruption, the Airbus DPA being a recent example.
+There have been 13 DPAs since their introduction in 2014.
+Of these, 10 have involved offences involving bribery and corruption.
 In January 2020, Airbus SE entered into a three-year DPA with the SFO, as part of a global settlement involving the Parquet National Financier in France and the US Department of Justice.
 The total penalty imposed was €3.6 billion.
 This was the largest penalty imposed under a DPA.
 The DPA agreed with the SFO involved the payment of a fine of €398,034,571, disgorgement of profits of €585,939,740 and the payment of costs in the sum of €6.9 million.
 The sums paid by Airbus, under its DPA with the SFO, exceeds the total sum paid in all preceding DPAs.
-The SFO has not announced any charges against individuals arising out of the conduct forming the subject matter of the DPA.